TYPES OF LAVENDER:

 RECOMMENDED VARIETIES & CULTIVARS TO GROW IN NORTHERN CLIMATES:

 (1) Perennials: any English Lavender rated for Zones 4 or 5.
-Munstead, Hidcote, and "Czech" (Angustifolia lavandula 'Krajova') fare best.
-Provence and Phenomenal also generally fare well.
+Munstead and Krajova (also known as “Czech” lavender) fare best.
+Provence, Melissa, and Phenomenal also generally fare well.

 (2) Annuals: any stoechas lavender (also known as "French Lavender" or "Spanish Lavender") is a sure bet for annual gardens.
 Stoechas lavender tend to bloom for extended periods of time, although their aroma is not as sweet as True or Spike Lavenders or Lavandins.